Philadelphia’s Henry Avenue Sees Major Safety and Travel Improvements

 Pedestrian and cyclist mobility received a boost with the construction of a shared-use path along Henry Avenue’s east side, connecting Barnes Street to Walnut Lane.
 The project also introduced bump-outs at 15 intersections to slow traffic, alongside ADA-compliant curb ramps, enhancing accessibility for all road users.

-READ: Night Paving Operations to Impact I-76 in Philadelphia
+READ: Nighttime Repairs to Impact I-76 Traffic in Philadelphia

 To address the area’s high traffic volume — averaging 29,000 vehicles daily — PennDOT implemented several speed calming measures.
 These include distinctive pavement markings to reinforce the 35 mph speed limit, oversized speed limit signs coupled with electronic feedback signs, and hidden driveway warnings to alert drivers to potential hazards.